Chart Color Schemes

 Infrastructure

-Benalla has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally
+Benalla has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified eight projects likely impacting the area.
-Notable ones are Benalla Art Gallery Redevelopment, Benalla West - Stage One, Park Lane Estate, and Livingston Benalla.
-The following details those most relevant:.
+AreaSearch has identified eight projects that may impact this region.
+Major initiatives include Benalla Art Gallery Redevelopment, Benalla West - Stage One, Park Lane Estate, and Livingston Benalla.
+The following details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.